rei/rei-cedar-docs/docs/components/text/README.md

 ## Italic and Strong Generic Classes

-In addition to the specific type options listed above, we have provided two generic styles.
-These emphasis styles will extend other type styles allowing you to make text italic or more bold.
+In addition to the specific type options listed above, we have provided two generic emphasis styles allowing you to make text italic or bold.

 <cdr-doc-example-code-pair :copyButton="false" repository-href="/src/components/text" :sandbox-data="$page.frontmatter.sandboxData">